idibidiart/react-native-responsive-grid/README.md

 </Row>
 ```

-**colPercent** in row - Accepts a number from 0 to 100.
+**colPercent** may be supplied as prop to Row.
+Possible values are 0 to 100.
 This number defines the width of a single grid column as a percentage of the row element's width.
+If not supplied on the row, the width of child Columns will default to 100% of the computed or absolute width of the row.

-**size** in column - Accepts any positive number.
-This number defines how many grid columns wide the given layout column should be.
-It defaults to 1.
-Since `size` accepts any number from 0 to Infinity, you can make your layout column as many grid columns wide as you want, extending beyond the screen width if norwarp prop is set on the row.
-If is not set on the row, the column will wrap.
-The size value will overridethe width value in the style prop for the column, and that's because we wat to have a predictable offset, that is a multiple of the grid column width.
+**size** may be supplied as prop to Column.
+Possible values is 0 to Infinity.
+This number defines how many grid columns wide the given column element should be.
+If `size` is not supplied it defaults to 1.
+If the column is without a parent Row or colPercent is not specified on parent Row the width of the column will default to 100% of the computed or absolute width of its parent.
+Since `size` accepts any number from 0 to Infinity, you can make your layout column as many grid columns wide as you want, extending beyond the screen width if **norwarp** prop is set on the row.
+If **nowrap** is not set on the row, the column will wrap.

 **sm**, **md**, and **lg** are device-size-dependent 'size' values that are applicable to columns.